krgauravsk/ContactUs-Form-Assignment/README.md

 Installation and Setup
 i)Clone the project repository from GitHub: <repository_url>
-ii)Navigate to the project directory: cd win-servicescontact-us-form iii)Install the dependencies: npm install iv)Start the development server: npm start v)Access the application in a web browser at http://localhost:3000
+ii)Navigate to the project directory: cd contactus-form iii)Install the dependencies: npm install iv)Start the development server: npm start v)Access the application in a web browser at http://localhost:3000